 Not sure if you're going too heavy?
 Here are a few ways to tell:

-You can't perform standing calf raises without bending your knees, or seated calf raises without using your arms to pull the weight up.
+- You can't perform standing calf raises without bending your knees, or seated calf raises without using your arms to pull the weight up.

-You feel pain in the arch of your foot or your Achilles tendon.
+- You feel pain in the arch of your foot or your Achilles tendon.

-Once you're at the top, flex the muscle, hard.
+A Better Way: Optimize the top of each rep by pushing as high up onto the balls of your feet as possible.
 It takes a conscious effort and mental focus.
-Those who have tried my arms workout can attest to the enormous difference a big squeeze at the top will make in the efficacy of your workout.
+Those who have tried my Awesome Arms Workout know the difference a big squeeze at the top will make in the quality of your workout.

-My Killer Calf Workout
+Hunter Labrada's Killer Calf Workout